 Bank on your strengths and learning style to ace the exams on your path to your dream career

-On December 15th, NTA announced that the NEET 2023 exam would be conducted on May 7th, marking the official start of the registration process.
-We already have a tentative timeline for when the NEET 2023 application form will be made available; it's likely the first week of March or thereabouts.
+NTA announced that the NEET 2024 exam would be conducted on to be soon, marking the official start of the registration process.
+We already have a tentative timeline for when the NEET 2024 application form will be made available; it's likely the first week of March or thereabouts.
 In addition, those who wish to apply should also prepare to pay an application fee of INR 1,600 for General category candidates (although NTA may decide to increase this amount at any time).

 With time running out, it's time to start getting organised and ready for the big day.
 This year, the exam is set to be conducted in a paper-pencil format and over 200 minutes, from 2 pm to 5.20 pm (IST) across an estimated 500 cities in India and abroad.

 The exam pattern is expected to remain the same as last year, but with an increased number of exam centres and test-takers.
 After the declaration of results, many students have requested the NTA to push back the exam date by at least one month.
 However, while this decision is awaited, the counselling process for both state quota seats and All India Quota seats is already progressing quickly.
 It is likely to be completed by early January.
 The reporting for AIQ seats is scheduled for December 28th.